My Process

 The name “Taking Form Jade Studio” comes from my commitment to the rich possibilities of the language of three-dimensional form and from the process of discovery and development inherent in the active pursuit of artistic excellence.

-Jade is the sculptor’s gemstone, and the material itself is an inspiration.
-I think of my pendants as small-scale wearable sculptures to be experienced directly and intimately, bringing art and life together on a daily basis.
+I think of jade as the sculptor’s gemstone, and the material itself is an inspiration.
+I create my pendants as small-scale wearable sculptures to be experienced directly and intimately, bringing art and life together on a daily basis.

 The inspiration for the forms I carve comes from a wide range of sources which can be divided into the two categories of culture and nature.

-A familiarity with the cultural productions of the history of art informs my work.
+A deep familiarity with the cultural productions of the history of art informs my work.
 We humans have been making art objects for millennia and the richness and beauty of that legacy is at once inspiring and intimidating.
-Nonetheless I believe artists must be aware of what others have done, seek to understand it, internalize it, and then create their own personal and distinctive body of work.
+Nonetheless I believe artists must be aware of the wide range of what others have done, seek to understand it, internalize it, and then create their own personal and distinctive body of work.
 We are all magpies.

 The beauty of the forms of natural objects is an inspiration to me.
 A painter may gaze at a cloud-swept sky and find inspiration but I often look down and pick up shells, seed pods, nuts, and leaves.
 I find the three-dimensional spirals of shells especially fascinating and inspiring.
 Objects such as shells, seed pods, and nuts have resonating relationships of interior and exterior, decay and growth, emptiness and fullness, and of impermanence and permanence.

 The process of developing a glimmer of inspiration into a fully resolved jade carving can stretch over a period of years.
-My designs often develop through multiple drawings and three-dimensional models.
 Like many modern artists, I work in series, exploring certain ideas repeatedly, developing a vocabulary of forms, pushing, pulling, and combining them in various ways.
 The first attempt is rarely the best and a sustained effort to refine and perfect a design is required.

 NECKLACES